Policies

 • Hearing Procedures

-At the conclusion of the investigative process, after the investigation report is distributed to the parties and where the case is eligible for a hearing as outlined in the Policy, the Office of Institutional Equity (“OIE”) investigator will refer the matter to the Resolution Office for a live, virtual hearing before a Resolution Officer.
+At the conclusion of the investigative process, after the investigation report is distributed to the parties and where the case is eligible for a hearing as outlined in the Policy, the Investigation, Support and Resolution (ISR) investigator will refer the matter to the Resolution Office for a live, virtual hearing before a Resolution Officer.
 The purpose of the hearing is to provide both parties the opportunity to ask questions of (cross-examine) the other party and any witnesses relevant to the allegations in dispute before a neutral Resolution Officer.
 For additional information, refer to the RVSM and Title IX Policy Hearing Procedures (pdf).

 • Appeal Procedures

-The RVSM and Title IX Policy Appeal Procedures provide a process to appeal the determination of responsibility contained in the written decision issued by OIE or the Resolution Officer following an investigation.
+The RVSM and Title IX Policy Appeal Procedures provide a process to appeal the determination of responsibility contained in the written decision issued by ISR or the Resolution Officer following an investigation.

 • Emergency Removal Procedures - Students